openmpf/openmpf.github.io/docs/docs/Contributor-Guide.md

 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)

 Generally speaking, when writing new code, please refer to existing code in the repositories and match the style.
 Most style issues boil down to inconsistency.
 Not all of our code adheres to these style guidelines, but we are striving to improve it.

+# Updating Online Documentation

+We use [mkdocs](http://www.mkdocs.org) to generate HTML files from Markdown (.md) files stored in the [openmpf.github.io repo](https://github.com/openmpf/openmpf.github.io/tree/master/docs/docs).
+When modifying the files locally we run `mkdocs serve` within the openmpf.github.io/docs directory.
+That spawns a local webserver so that you can view changes to the doc in real time by browsing to <http://localhost:8000>.

+When the changes look good, generate the HTML and associated files by running `mkdocs build` within the same directy.
+Commit all of the generated files and generate a pull request to merge them into the master branch.
+Once your code is merged into the master branch in the GitHub repo, the <https://openmpf.github.io/docs/site/> page will automatically update (often within 5 minutes).
+Our repo is forked from [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/), which takes care of this process.

+Note that we do not have a develop branch for the documentation.
+We decided to consolidate information into one set of documentation for convenience and simplicity and annotate it with branch-specific information where appropriate.